Exile in Jayville

 My biggest surprise was at how nonchalant Conan seemed.
 That might not be quite

-the right word, as he clearly was a little (more than a little, for comedic effect, although I think genuinely still a bit) apprehensive about going over the whole Leno/Tonight debacle again, be it from lingering pain or simply battle fatigue — but it also struck me that Conan was sitting down with Dave as a peer.
-He and just about every other current late-night host of his generation have spoken of revering Letterman as a trailblazer in tweaking the Carson mold affectionately from within, and even after so much time in the trenches I suppose I expected Conan to be a tad more of a disciple almost honored to be able to commiserate with Dave over their similar bait-and-switch treatment at NBC; it's true that he joked to Dave, "The only consolation I took during that period was that you were happy."
-Yet overall he came across as so matter-of-fact that I began wondering if he was there to promote something besides his TBS show out of obligation and maybe didn't really want to be.
+the right word, as he clearly was a little (more than a little, for comedic effect, although I do think genuinely a bit) apprehensive about going over the whole Leno/Tonight debacle again, be it from lingering pain or simply battle fatigue — but it also struck me that Conan was sitting down with Dave as a peer.
+He and just about every other current late-night host of his generation have spoken of revering Letterman as a trailblazer in tweaking the Carson mold affectionately from within, and despite so much time in the trenches I suppose I expected Conan to still act the disciple almost honored to be able to commiserate with Dave over their similar bait-and-switch treatment at NBC; it’s true that he joked to Dave, “The only consolation I took during that period was that you were happy.”
+Yet overall he came across as so matter-of-fact that I began wondering if he was there to promote something besides his TBS show out of obligation and maybe didn’t really want to be.

 Almost two decades have gone by since Carson stepped down from Tonight and, the following year, Letterman left NBC’s Late Night to compete head-to-head with Leno on The Late Show at CBS.
 Many others had failed at 11:30 p.m. opposite Carson and then Leno, from Joan Rivers to Alan Thicke to Pat Sajak to Chevy Chase to Dennis Miller.
 Early on, Dave beat Jay, but Leno pulled ahead eventually — proving that there’s no accounting for taste among the American masses, even if both men often ended up losing to Ted Koppel’s Nightline.

-I really appreciated that Dave selected Tom Snyder, the amusingly garrulous host of NBC's old Tonight Show lead-out Tomorrow, for the initial incarnation of CBS's The Late Late Show.
-Snyder left after a couple of years and the show was retooled as a more traditional comedy/variety late-night show hosted by Craig Kilborn and now by Craig Ferguson — who on occasion recalls the best of Snyder's in-depth chats with sometimes surprising guests on topics beyond the movie opening next weekend, as Letterman does from time to time himself.
-I've talked about all that before, however; I guess I'm just wandering down memory lane again in amazement of how much the late-night television topography has not only fractured but pretzeled around itself since my childhood.
+I really appreciated that Dave selected Tom Snyder, the amusingly garrulous host of NBC’s old Tonight Show lead-out Tomorrow, for the initial incarnation of CBS’s The Late Late Show.
+Snyder left after a couple of years and the show was retooled as a more traditional comedy/variety late-night show hosted by Craig Kilborn and now by Craig Ferguson — who on occasion recalls the best of Snyder’s in-depth chats with sometimes surprising guests on topics beyond the movie opening next weekend, as Letterman does from time to time himself.
+I’ve talked about all that before, however; I guess I’m just wandering down memory lane amazed at the extent to which the late-night television topography has not only fractured but pretzeled around itself since my childhood.